-In addition to the above the standard terms and licenses of specific dataset (e.g. Landsat, Copernicus, etc.) apply.
-See "Dataset specific terms and conditions" section in Sentinel Hub Terms of Service.
+In addition to the above the standard terms and licenses of specific data collections (e.g. Landsat, Copernicus, etc.) apply.
+See "Collection specific terms and conditions" section in Sentinel Hub Terms of Service.

 Contact us if special license is required.

-Note that timelapse, high resolution image download, pin saving and distance measurments are only available if logged in.
+Note that timelapse, high resolution image download, pin saving and sharing, story builder and distance measurments are only available if logged in.
 The registration is completely free.